Institutional Authorization & Consumer Protection

 The purpose of Institutional Authorization (IA) is “to provide for the protection, education, and welfare of the citizens of the state, its postsecondary educational institutions, and its students” (AS 14.48.010).
 In other words, IA serves an educational consumer protection function.
 The statutes and regulations governing postsecondary education in Alaska specifically address:

-It is important to note that Institutional Authorization does NOT constitute approval to participate in ACPE Funding sources, such as the Alaska Performance Scholarship, Alaska Education Grant, or Educational Loans.
+It is important to note that Institutional Authorization does not automatically provide approval to participate in ACPE funding programs, such as the Alaska Performance Scholarship, Alaska Education Grant, or Educational Loans.
+Additionally, it does not automatically provide approval to participate in funding sources provided through other state or federal agencies.

 Authorization & Exemption

-Authorization to operate a postsecondary educational institution in Alaska, or simply “Authorization,” is granted by the Alaska Commission on Postsecondary Education (ACPE) to postsecondary educational institutions that apply for Authorization and document meeting the minimum standards of operation set forth in law.
+Authorization to operate a postsecondary educational institution in Alaska, or simply “Authorization,” is granted by the Alaska Commission on Postsecondary Education (ACPE) to individuals and postsecondary educational institutions that apply for Authorization and demonstrate meeting the minimum standards of operation set forth in law.

-ACPE awards exemptions to institutions that qualify under the law or regulations for exemption from some or all of the requirements of Institutional Authorization.
+ACPE awards Exemption from Authorization to individuals and institutions that qualify under the law or regulations for Exemption from some or all of the requirements of Institutional Authorization.
 Exemptions are not automatic and must be awarded by ACPE, unless otherwise noted.
-An institution should never assume it is exempt.
-If an institution cannot qualify for exemption, the institution must be authorized.
+An individual or institution should never assume they are Exempt.
+If they cannot qualify for Exemption, the institution must be Authorized.

 Institutions applying for an Initial Authorization to operate in Alaska must meet minimum standards, as established in Alaska Statute (AS) 14.48 and Section 20 of the Alaska Administrative Code (AAC) Chapter 17.
 The minimum standards are outlined in the Initial Application for Authorization to Operate a Postsecondary Institution.

-The completed application, non-refundable application fee, and all supporting documentation outlined in the packet, in one mailing, should be returned to ACPE, P.O.
-Box 110505, Juneau, AK, 99811-0505, or emailed to EED.ACPE-IA@alaska.gov If emailing in the application, the application fee will need to be mailed to the address above.
-All initial authorizations require Commission approval and must be submitted at least 90 days before the Commission meeting at which the request is to be considered.
+The completed application and all supporting documentation outlined in the packet, in one submission, should be emailed to EED.ACPE-IA@alaska.gov or sent via Alaska ZendTo.
+The non-refundable application fee must be mailed P.O.
+Box 110505 Juneau, AK 99811-0505.
+All Initial Authorization applications require Commission approval and must be submitted at least 90 days before the Commission meeting at which the application is to be considered.
+Meetings are scheduled in January, April, July, and October.

-• The institution submits the appropriate application, forms, and supporting materials to ACPE, including payment of fees.
+• The individual or institution submits the appropriate application, forms, and supporting materials to ACPE, including payment of fees.

 • Site Visit - On-site evaluation for compliance.